Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-53-the-wild-hunt.md

 Vemik’s crest *literally* fell.

 "Hey fella, don’t worry.
 Tell you what!
-They make much less expensive ones for, uh, first-time pilots...why don’t we give it a try next time we’re on Cimbrean?"
+They make much less expensive ones for, uh, first-time pilots... why don’t we give it a try next time we’re on Cimbrean?"

 "Okay…"